nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 Open http://localhost:16686 and you should see `porch-server`, `porch-function-runner`, and `porch-controllers` in the service dropdown.

-To deploy Jaeger as part of the local monitoring stack (namespace `porch-monitoring`) instead of applying the manifest above, see [Local Performance Monitoring Deployment]({{% relref "/docs/6_configuration_and_deployments/deployments/local-performance-monitoring-deployment" %}}).

 ### OTLP Trace Export

 Export traces to an OpenTelemetry Protocol (OTLP) collector using either HTTP or gRPC protocols.